MaartenVdBulcke/clustering-challenge/README.md

 # Which features to combine for effective clustering
 ## two features
-This was my proces to find the best two features for clustering:
+This was my process to find the best two features for clustering:
 * I automated the combination of each of the present features and looked first at the combinations with the highest silhouette score for a kmeans-clustering model.
 * I visualised these combinations and finally chose a combination of features with a silhouette score as high as possible, and with a 2d-scatterplot visually showing a certain amount of clustering.
-* Finally, I plotted the numbers of clusters versus the cluster-distances, to be able to determine the suiting amount of clusters.
+* Finally, I plotted the numbers of clusters versus the cluster-distances, to be able to determine the suiting amount of clusters (elbow plotting).

 I have found two possible combinations:
 ### features: a1_y_mean + a2_x_mean